 Research Before You Negotiate

-Before entering any comp discussion, benchmark your OTE against market data.
-Levels.fyi, Glassdoor, and LinkedIn Salary are strong starting points.
-Know the range for your role, company stage, and geography.
-A $90K OTE that looks good on paper at a Series A may be 20% below market for an enterprise AE role at a mature SaaS company.
+Before entering any compensation discussion, benchmark your OTE against market data from Levels.fyi, Glassdoor, Repvue, and LinkedIn Salary.
+Know the range for your specific role (SDR vs AE vs Enterprise AE), company stage (Series A vs public), sales cycle length, and geography, because a $90K OTE that looks competitive at a Series A startup may be 20% below market for an enterprise AE role at a mature SaaS company.
+Repvue is especially useful because it publishes rep-submitted quota attainment data by company, giving you an independent read on whether quotas are reasonable.

-Ask specifically: "What percentage of reps hit quota last year?"
-A healthy answer is 60–70%.
-If less than 50% of reps are hitting quota, either the quota is too high, the territory is bad, or the product has fundamental issues — all worth knowing before you sign.
+Ask directly: "What percentage of reps hit quota last year, and what's the average tenure on the team?"
+A healthy answer is 60–70% attainment with average tenure above 18 months.
+If less than 50% of reps are hitting quota, either the quota is too aggressive, the territory distribution is uneven, or the product has fundamental market-fit issues — all worth knowing before you sign.
+High rep turnover is a red flag that compensation issues are driving people out regardless of what the offer letter says on paper.

 Understand the Structure, Not Just the Number

-OTE is a single number that masks significant structural differences.
-Two plans can both quote $150K OTE while paying very differently in practice.
-Evaluate: the base/variable split (50/50 vs 70/30), whether accelerators exist and when they kick in, how quota is set (bottom-up vs. top-down), territory carve-outs, and clawback terms.
+OTE is a single number that masks significant structural differences, and two plans can both quote $150K OTE while paying very differently in practice.
+Evaluate each of these components separately: the base-to-variable split (a 50/50 plan is riskier and more upside-heavy than 70/30), whether accelerators exist and when they kick in (at 100% attainment vs 110% vs 120%), how quota is set (bottom-up based on rep territory analysis vs top-down board targets that ignore pipeline realities), territory carve-outs and account protection rules, and clawback terms that can reverse paid commission if deals churn or default.

-A plan with a 1.5× accelerator above 100% attainment and a reasonable quota can yield $200K+ in a good year.
-A plan with no accelerator caps your upside even when you exceed targets.
-Ask for the plan document before accepting any offer.
+A plan with a 1.5× accelerator above 100% attainment and a realistic quota can yield $200K+ in a strong year; a plan with no accelerator caps your upside even when you exceed targets by 50%, meaning your outperformance goes to the company rather than your paycheck.
+Ask to see the full plan document before accepting any offer — not the recruiter's summary, the actual comp plan that reps sign.
+Red flags in the document include discretionary commission clauses, unilateral plan-change rights mid-year, and commission payment timing beyond 30 days after deal close.

 Negotiate the Ramp Period

-Ramp periods protect new reps while they build pipeline.
-A 3–6 month ramp with a 50–75% quota is standard for AE roles with 6–12 month sales cycles.
-Push for a guaranteed draw during ramp — ideally non-recoverable — so you're not financially penalized for a slow first quarter while prospects progress through your pipeline.
+Ramp periods protect new reps while they build pipeline from zero, and the specifics matter enormously because pipeline takes time to create regardless of rep talent.
+A 3–6 month ramp with 50–75% of full quota is standard for AE roles with 6–12 month sales cycles, and longer ramps (6–9 months) are appropriate for enterprise roles with 9–18 month sales cycles.
+Push for a guaranteed draw during ramp — ideally non-recoverable, meaning the company forgives any shortfall if your early commissions don't cover the draw — so you're not financially penalized for a slow first quarter while prospects progress through your pipeline at their natural pace.

-If the company refuses any ramp period and expects full quota from day one, factor that into your base salary ask.
-You'll need a larger cushion to carry you through the first few months of building.
+If the company refuses any ramp period and expects full quota from day one, factor that directly into your base salary ask because you'll need a larger cushion to carry you through the first few months of pipeline building.
+Also negotiate ramp for territory changes and quota increases mid-tenure — a rep who's assigned a new territory after a reorg deserves a partial ramp on the new book of business, not an immediate full-quota expectation on accounts they've never touched.
+Formalize these ramp triggers in the comp plan rather than relying on manager discretion.